The Getaway (video game): Reception

-The Getaway received "average" reviews according to video game review aggregator Metacritic.

-Maxim gave the game a score of eight out of ten and wrote: "If the ensuing police brutality doesn't mold you into the model Wheelman, then having to endure those whiny English cop sirens surely will".
-FHM gave it a score of four stars out of five and said: "Not just a little similar to GTA III in look, feel, and gameplay, it's nonetheless worth sleeping in front of the game store for this one".
-The Cincinnati Enquirer gave the game a score of three-and-a-half stars out of five, saying that "the biggest hindrance in The Getaway involves its user interface - or lack thereof - as the development team attempted to make the game look and play out like a movie".
+The Getaway received "average" reviews according to review aggregator website Metacritic.
+Maxim gave the game a score of eight out of ten and wrote: "If the ensuing police brutality doesn't mold you into the model Wheelman, then having to endure those whiny English cop sirens surely will."
+FHM gave it a score of four stars out of five and said: "Not just a little similar to GTA III in look, feel, and gameplay, it's nonetheless worth sleeping in front of the game store for this one."

+The Cincinnati Enquirer gave the game a score of three-and-a-half stars out of five, saying that "the biggest hindrance in The Getaway involves its user interface – or lack thereof – as the development team attempted to make the game look and play out like a movie."
 Entertainment Weekly was very negative of the game, giving it a D and stating: "The level of detail is extraordinary; even the facial expressions are motion captured.
-But the slickest graphic presentation can't cover for Getaways flawed script. [...]
-In a game infused with more humor and less pretentious aspirations, these flaws would be more forgivable".
+But the slickest graphic presentation can't cover for Getaways flawed script. ...
+In a game infused with more humor and less pretentious aspirations, these flaws would be more forgivable."

 Sales of The Getaway reached 300,000 copies within two weeks of the game's release.
 It had sold over three million copies worldwide by November 2004.
 It received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 By July 2006, The Getaway had sold 1 million copies and earned $36 million in the United States.
 Next Generation ranked it as the 53rd highest-selling game launched for the PlayStation 2, Xbox, or GameCube between January 2000 and July 2006 in that country.

 During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Getaway for "Outstanding Achievement in Character Performance - Female" for Anna Edwards' vocal performance as Yasmin.
 In a retrospective article from 2014, Den of Geek made the game number 23 in their top 50 underappreciated PlayStation 2 games list.
 In 2020, Push Square included the game and its sequel in a list of games they would like to see released on the PlayStation 4.